nginxinc/nginx-for-azure-deploy-action/README.md

 # NGINXaaS for Azure Deployment Action

-This action supports managing the configuration of an [NGINXaaS for Azure](https://docs.nginx.com/nginxaas/azure/quickstart/overview/) deployment in a GitHub repository.
+This action supports managing the configuration and certificates of an [NGINXaaS for Azure](https://docs.nginx.com/nginxaas/azure/quickstart/overview/) deployment in a GitHub repository.
 It enables continuous deployment through GitHub workflows to automatically update the NGINXaaS for Azure deployment when changes are made to the NGINX configuration files stored in the repository.
 Additionally, one can update NGINX certificates that are already present in Azure key vault.

 ## Connecting to Azure